 - If the employer reimburses at a rate lower than the AMAP rates, the employee can still claim tax relief from HMRC on the difference.

-Please note that an employee may receive a taxable benefit in connection with their personal electric car if their employer:
+It’s important to note that an employee may receive a taxable benefit in connection with their personal electric car if their employer:

-- Pays for a vehicle charging point to be installed at the employee’s home
+- Pays for a vehicle charging point to be installed at the employee’s home.

-- Provides a charge card to allow access to commercial or local authority vehicle charging points
+- Provides a charge card to allow access to commercial or local authority vehicle-charging points.

 - Pays to lease a battery for the employee’s car.

 There is no benefit-in-kind charge for employees charging their own cars at a workplace charging station, as HMRC does not consider electricity to be a fuel.